MA Economics

 Two Letters of Reference

 A complete application includes two confidential letters of recommendation from instructors most familiar with your academic work.
 McMaster University uses the Electronic Referencing System.
-You must enter the email addresses of your referees as part of the on-line application form.
-The system will automatically send an e-Reference request on your behalf to the referees.
+You must enter the email addresses of your referees as part of the online application form.
+The system will automatically send an e-reference request on your behalf to the referees.

 As reference links are sent after your application is submitted, it is highly recommended that you apply at least one week before the January 15th deadline, as this will allow for references and other documents be received in time.